tap-dev/ReactiveCells/README.md

 # Reactive Cells

 An example of binding events from custom controls inside of table view cells, to the business logic of a view model.
-This demo illustrates this technique using a checkout UI where multiple products of the same type can be added or removed using a stepper style component inside of each cell.
+This demo illustrates the technique using a checkout UI where multiple products of the same type can be added or removed using a stepper style component inside of each cell.

 Checkout the full article on [tapdev][1]